MicrosoftDocs/entra-docs/docs/identity/multi-tenant-organizations/defender-xdr-entra-mto.md

 **Scaling deployment with PowerShell / APIs**

-Every action performed through the user interface has accompanying Microsoft Graph APIs and PowerShell commandlets, enabling you to deploy your desired policies/configuration across the tenants in your organization.
+Every step that is configured through the user interface in Microsoft Entra has accompanying Microsoft Graph APIs and PowerShell commandlets, enabling you to deploy your desired policies/configuration across the tenants in your organization.

 | Capability | Microsoft Graph API | PowerShell |
 | -------- | :-------: | :-------: |